Thursday, July 22, 2010

 First, the story:

-My coach Ruth and I moved on to Donizetti.
-Cavatina down, cabaletta to go.
-Ruth struck the first chord, and I took in air to sing.
-Suddenly, Liza sits straight up and beats me to it -- she let out a noise unlike any I've ever heard from her before (or since), pointing her little muzzle to the sky.
-Ruth started laughing so hysterically, she almost fell off the piano bench.
+Suddenly, Liza sat straight up and beat me to it – she let out a noise unlike any I'd ever heard from her before, pointing her little muzzle to the sky.
+Ruth started laughing so hysterically that she almost fell off the piano bench.
 She then explained how she'd just played in the "key of the universe", and that's why Liza was howling.

 Key of the Universe?